 Someone said this to me when I was discussing stoicism and philosophy with them, they missed the point spectacularly.

 You see, there is no time limit on the usefulness of knowledge.
 If it was useful two thousand years ago it will remain so today.
-Yes, the world immeasurably since then, but a lot of the problems we face today, were the same back then.
+Yes, the world immeasurably since then, but a lot of the problems we face today, were the same as back then.

-Anxiety, morality, health and ethics, these were all concerns to those in ancient times as they are today.
+Anxiety, morality, health and ethics, were all concerns to those in ancient times as they are today.
 Nothing has changed in that regard.

 In times that were simpler, it’s reassuring to know that they faced the same issues that we do today.
 These are not modern ailments, they have affected humans for as long as we have resided on this planet.

 We don’t know if the words found inside this book were intended as letters or meant to be published as essays.
 Given the passage of time, we will likely never find out.

 Either way, Seneca’s writing is an essential guide to how to live a better and more fulfilling life.

 Table of Contents